caseycs/ing-toshl-sync/README.md

 TOSHL_ACCOUNT_NAME="account name you want to sync"
 ```

-You also need content of the page with your transactions, easiest way is to copy outer html the firefox/chrome inspector.
+You also need content of the page with your transactions, easiest way is to copy `<body>` outer html with the Firefox/Chrome page inspector.

 Put page content in the file `ingTransactionsPageSample.html`.